Holo-Host/holo-zato-api/README.md

 ## holo-cloudflare-dns-customer-create

 ### Description
 This service accepts a domain name which is used to securely create a DNS entry on Cloudflare via their API.
-Currently, the incoming "name" is prepended & `.holohost.net` is appended to the public key to create the fully qualified domain name for the DNS entry.
+Currently, the incoming "name" is prepended to `.holohost.net` to create the fully qualified domain name for the DNS entry.

 The **purpose** for this service is for developers to create domain entries that are **CNAME**d to `loader.holohost.net` !